salmonkarp/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Adding a person
+1. Adding a person while all persons are being shown
+    1. Prerequisites: NIL

+    1. Test case: `add n/John Doe p/98765432 e/johnd@example.com u/@john tg/tg1`
+       Expected: John Doe is added to the bottom of the list.
+Details of the added contact shown in the status message.
+Command is reflected in the Command History.

+2. Adding a person but missing a compulsory field
+   1. Prerequisites: NIL
+   1. Test case: `add n/John Doe p/98765432 e/john@example.com tg/tg1`
+  Expected: Error message explaining the missing field(s) and showing the proper command format.

+3. Adding a person who already exists in the AddressBook
+    1. Prerequisites: NIL
+   1. Test case: `add n/David Li p/98765432 e/john@example.com u/@dave tg/10`
+    Expected: Error message: "This person already exists in the address book."

+4. Adding a person with an invalid field
+    1. Prerequisites: NIL
+    1. Test case: `add n/John Doe p/872hvcfh e/john@example.com u/@john tg/tg01`
+    Expected: Phone numbers should only contain numbers, and it should be at least 3 digits long

+5. Adding a person with a duplicate prefix
+   1. Prerequisites: NIL
+   1. Test case: `add n/John Doe p/98765432 e/johnd@example.com u/@john u/@johnny tg/tg1`
+          Expected: The prefixes which are duplicated will be shown.
+"The following prefix(es) can only be used once: u/"
+### Editing a person
+1. Editing a person while all persons are being shown
+    1. Prerequisites: At least one person is being shown in the list
+    1. Test case: `edit 1 p/91234567`
+       Expected: The `phone number` of the first person is updated.
+A success message is displayed.
+    2. Test case: `edit 1 p/91234567 u/@rachel`
+       Expected: The `Phone Number` and `Telegram Handle` of the first person is updated.
+A success message is displayed.

+2. Editing a person to create a duplicate
+    1. Prerequisites: Person who is being duplicated is in the list
+    1. Test case: `edit 3 n/Alex Yeoh`
+       Expected: Error message: "This person already exists in the address book."

+3. Editing a person with an invalid index
+    1. Prerequisites: NIL
+    1. Test case: `edit 0 p/91234567`
+       Expected: Error message: "This person already exists in the address book."

+4. Editing a person with an invalid field value
+    1. Prerequisites: Person being edited exists in the list
+    1. Test case: `edit 1 u/invalidhandle`
+       Expected: Error message explaining the field constraint violation.

+5. Editing a person with a duplicate prefix
+    1. Prerequisites: Person being edited exists in the list
+    1. Test case: `edit 1 p/91234567 p/98765432`
+       Expected: The prefixes which are duplicated will be shown.
+"The following prefix(es) can only be used once: p/"
 ### Deleting a person

 1. Deleting a person while all persons are being shown